Lex Luger: Feud with the Four Horsemen (1987–1988)

+Luger left the Four Horsemen and turned face again on December 2, 1987, at the Knight Centre in Miami, Florida, after he and his stablemates (Tully Blanchard, Arn Anderson, and Dillon) were the sole wrestlers left in a Bunkhouse Stampede battle royal and Dillon asked the other wrestlers to eliminate themselves so he could win.
+Although Blanchard and Anderson complied, Luger refused and eliminated Dillon, leaving the Horsemen in the process.

 Luger then befriended Barry Windham, his former Florida ally, and together they formed a tag team, dubbed The Twin Towers.
 Their first match as a team was on February 3, 1988, at a TV taping at WTBS Studios in Atlanta.
 On March 27, 1988, at Clash of the Champions I they defeated Tully Blanchard and Arn Anderson for the NWA World Tag Team Championship.
 Only a few weeks after the title win, Windham suddenly turned on Luger during a title defense (against Blanchard and Anderson, who regained the title as a result) and joining Luger's former stable, The Four Horsemen.
 Days later, the Jim Crockett Sr. Memorial Cup Tag Team Tournament was held with its first night in Greenville, South Carolina.
 A partner-less Luger was teamed with Sting (whose partner Ronnie Garvin had been kayfabe injured) and the impromptu team won the entire tournament, defeating Blanchard and Anderson in the finals.

 Luger continued his feud with the Four Horsemen and Windham.
-At the June 8 Clash of the Champions II: Miami Mayhem, it was announced that Luger would challenge Horsemen leader Ric Flair for the NWA World Heavyweight Championship at The Great American Bash on July 10 in Baltimore.
-As Luger arrived at The Clash in a limousine he was attacked by The Four Horsemen, leaving him (kayfabe) injured and bleeding in the parking lot on live television.
+At the June 8 Clash of the Champions II: Miami Mayhem, it was announced that Luger would challenge Four Horsemen leader Ric Flair for the NWA World Heavyweight Championship at The Great American Bash on July 10 in Baltimore.
+As Luger arrived at The Clash in a limousine he was attacked by the Four Horsemen, leaving him injured and bleeding in the parking lot on live television.
 While Luger had Flair in the "Torture Rack" and Flair was about to submit, the match was abruptly stopped by the referee who cited (kayfabe) "Maryland State Athletic Commission" rules about a cut that had opened up on Luger's forehead "bleeding excessively".
 In November 1988, Jim Crockett Jr. sold JCP to Turner Broadcasting System, ultimately the promotion was renamed to World Championship Wrestling (WCW).
-The feud with Flair came to an end after December's Starrcade 1988: True Gritt where Flair pinned Luger in a rematch main event for the NWA title by illegally using the ropes.
+The feud with Flair came to an end after December's Starrcade '88: True Gritt where Flair pinned Luger in a rematch main event for the NWA title by illegally using the ropes.